travisdoor/bl/docs/master/language.md

 };
 ```

-Remember that the Any instance does not contains copy of the value but only pointer to already stack
+Remember that Any instance does not contain a copy of the value but only pointer to already stack
 or heap allocated data.
-The Any instance never owns pointed data and should not be responsible for
+Any instance never owns pointed data and should not be responsible for
 memory free.

-Since Any contains pointer to data, we need to generate temporary storage on stack for constant
+Since Any contains a pointer to data, we need to generate temporary storage on stack for constant
 literals converted to Any.

 ```c